bridgetli/Contreras-Lab/README.md

 # Contreras-Lab
-Coding projects I've completed for the Contreras Lab at UT Austin.
-All code written independently.
+Code I've written for my research position in the Contreras Lab at UT Austin as a high school student.

 ### Code use:
 Each folder contains a different project.